About the EP Curriculum App

 eUnit 2: Electrical Circuits

-unit covers concepts of voltage, current, simple and mixed series and parallel circuits, and electrical resistance.
-Learn how to make your own circuits, measure power and energy in an electrical circuit, and much more with the Electrical Circuits Unit
+The Electrical Circuits unit covers concepts of voltage, current, simple and mixed series and parallel circuits, and electrical resistance.
+Learn how to make your own circuits, measure power and energy in an electrical circuit, and much more with the Electrical Circuits Unit, which can be done with the Simple Circuits Kit.

 eUnit 3: Uniform Motion